Divock at the treble

 2010 – We drew 1-1 at Steaua Bucureşti to ensure top spot in our UEFA Europa League group, with Milan Jovanović heading in his second and final reds goal.

-1899 - Inside-right David Wilson made the first of just two reds appearances as we lost 2-1 at Burnley, with John Walker grabbing our consolation.
+1899 - David Wilson made the first of just two reds appearances as we lost 2-1 at Burnley, with fellow inside-right Johnny Walker grabbing our consolation.
 Billy Bowes bagged the last of his four goals past us, with John Miller also netting.

 Mixed fortunes against the Saints and Villains